jinjen2004/Movie-Recommendation-Web-App/README.md

         with app.app_context():
             db.create_all()
         quit()

-    To run the code:
+- > To run the code:
-        python3 run.py
+  > pip install -r requirements.txt
+    python app.py

-    To populate the data (the movies doesn't show until you do this): http://127.0.0.1:5000/populate
+- > To populate the data (the movies doesn't show until you do this): http://127.0.0.1:5000/populate